Operations

 Grade involution changes the sign of all odd grades, an operation equivalent to mirroring every basis vector of the space.
 This can be acheived with the grade_involution function.

-When interpreting even multivectors as elements of the even subalgebra of the algebra of interest, the grade involution in the even subalgebra is equivalent to the reverse in the algebra of interest.
+When interpreting even multivectors as elements of the even subalgebra of a given algebra, the reverse operation of the algebra is equivalent to grade involution in the even subalgebra.

 CliffordNumbers.grade_involutionMethod